What your favourite Dutch FEBO snack says about you

 Doesn’t that look so appetising?
 Image: Canva/DutchReview

-Oo, a vegetarian late-night slip-up, perhaps?
+Ooh, a vegetarian late-night slip-up, perhaps?
 You’ve got a hoodie pulled down over your face in an attempt at anonymity as you tiptoe your way through the dimly lit snack bar and reach for a cheeky, chewy frikandel

-To be fair, a frikandel’s contents are so ground up, that it barely counts as meat anymore, no? 👀
+To be fair, a frikandel’s contents are so ground up that it barely counts as meat anymore, no? 👀

 Still, no one can ever know you were here, understood?
-You’re a healthy, disciplined human (with a TikTok account dedicated to meat-free meal prep) who eats homecooked, noncarcinogenic dinners six nights a week.
+You’re a healthy, disciplined human (with a TikTok account dedicated to meat-free meal prep) who eats home-cooked, noncarcinogenic dinners six nights a week.

-It’s not your fault your inner snack demon possessed you to come here.
+It’s not your fault that your inner snack demon possessed you to come here.
 You might even go as far as to ask the store manager to delete security camera footage of you entering.
 Is that so wrong? 🤫

-👨🍳 Kaassoufflé (Cheese soufflé)?
+👨🍳 Kaassoufflé (cheese soufflé)?
 Pretending you’re in France

 dutch-febo-snack-kaassouffle-vertically-placed-on-white-paper-plate-against-blue-gradient-background

-Expectations verses…reality 🤪 .
+Expectations versus… Reality 🤪 .
 Image: Canva/DutchReview

 “What can I get for you?” asks the man behind the counter.
-(You hate using the weird locker thingies).
+(You hate using the weird locker thingies.)

 READ MORE | Dutch Quirk #32: Eat a lot of very questionable snack food

 Regardless of what went down at the stinky rave you just attended, you like to approach any “hangover cure” with prestige and class.
-Besides, “cheese pastry” just doesn’t have the same ring to it. 👑
+Besides, “cheese pastry” just doesn’t have the same ring to it.

 🍔 A standard burger?
-Welcome to NL, you must be new around here
+Welcome to NL.
+You must be new around here

 side-view-of-burger-against-blue-to-purple-gradient-background